Jürgen Mlynek: Biography

-In 2005, shortly after his reelection as president of the Humboldt University, Mlynek switched to the Helmholtz Association of German Research Centres, Germany’s largest science organization, and became president.
+In 2005, shortly after his reelection as president of the Humboldt University, Mlynek switched to the Helmholtz Association of German Research Centres, Germany's largest science organization, and became president.
 In June 2009, he was reelected for a second and last presidential term (2010–2015).
 During his presidency, program-oriented research was enhanced and the Helmholtz mission was strengthened in terms of strategic research for the national benefit.
 In addition, he developed new tools of strategic cooperation with universities like Helmholtz alliances and Helmholtz Institutes.

 In 2006, Mlynek was one of the co-founders of the foundation "Haus der kleinen Forscher" which was supported by the Helmholtz Association from the beginning.
 It has now become the most successful initiative on education for young children in the German speaking countries.
 Furthermore, he established the Helmholtz Management Academy for teaching management techniques in the domain of science.
 The academy is also open to partner organizations and universities.

 Since September 2015 he has resumed teaching as a professor in the physics department of the Humboldt University.
 Since the spring term in 2016, he has been officially released as a professor.
-Among his offices are Chairman of the Board of Trustees at the Falling Walls Foundation, Chairman of the Strategic Advisory Board of the European Quantum Technology Flagship Initiative, Chairman of the Foundation Board at the "Haus der kleinen Forscher", Chairman of the Board of Directors of the Wilhelm und Else Heraeus Foundation, as well as member of various university and science committees.
-Furthermore, he is a board member of the Holtzbrinck publishing group and of the company Carl Zeiss.
+Among his offices are Chairman of the Board of Trustees at the Falling Walls Foundation, Chairman of the Strategic Advisory Board of the European Quantum Technology Flagship Initiative, Chairman of the Foundation Board at the "Stiftung Kinder forschen" ('Little Scientists Foundation'), Chairman of the Board of Directors of the Wilhelm und Else Heraeus Foundation, as well as member of various university and science committees (e.g. Chairman of the University Council at Leibniz University Hannover).
+Until recently, he has been a longtime board member of the Holtzbrinck publishing group and of the company Carl Zeiss.